mauroservienti/NServiceBus.IntegrationTesting/README.source.md

 #### Generic host support

 NServiceBus endpoints can be [hosted using the generic host](https://docs.particular.net/samples/hosting/generic-host/).
-When using the generic host the endpoint lifecycle and configuration is controlled by the host.
-The following is a sample endpoint hosted using te generic host:
+When using the generic host the endpoint lifecycle and configuration are controlled by the host.
+The following is a sample endpoint hosted using the generic host:

 snippet: basic-generic-host-endpoint